mikecotrone/LoggingClass/README.md

 LoggingClass
 ============

-Xojo Class for Syslog Style File Logging
+Xojo Module for Syslog Style File Logging

 Written by: Mike Cotrone (mikec@intelligentvisibility.com)

 Logging Class Q & A
 ===================
-What is this Logging Class?
+What is this Logging Module?

-        This is a Xojo class that supports facility log levels, subsystem category, and log messages using a timestamp format similar to syslog
+        This is a Xojo module that supports facility log levels, subsystem category, and log messages using a timestamp format similar to syslog

 Is this a GUI App?

         I have provided a brief quick demo GUI for demo purposes.
-The value of this app is in the Logging Class which you can very easily build into a more elaborate GUI based app.
+The GUI has a "Submit Button" that has an action in which submits your entries to the actual logfile and then calls a function to display your log on the GUI Text Area.

-How Do I see the logging?
+How Do I see the log file directly?

         There are a few Constants that you will want to change in order to set the desired file names and paths for the
         following: